Trap, Transport Transplant Permit

 Trapping Methods: The majority of relocation operations will utilize one of the following trapping methods: (1) net gunning animals from a helicopter; (2) use of a helicopter to herd animals into a stationary drive net; or (3) use of a stationary drop net.
 Aircraft, if used, must be permitted through Texas Parks and Wildlife Department, and a Landowner Authorization must be on file with the Department.

 Conditions for Permit Issuance: All proposed release sites must have a current Texas Parks and Wildlife Department Wildlife Management Plan approved by a TPWD Wildlife Biologist.
 Applications will be denied if the proposed activities may detrimentally affect the population status on adjacent properties, if the proposed activities may detrimentally affect the resource, or if the proposed release site is outside of the suitable range of white-tailed deer.
+Applications will also be denied if the trap site is on a property where deer have been confirmed positive for CWD, the property has been designated as a Class III release site, or if the department believes that the proposed activities would create an unacceptable risk for the spread of CWD.
 All proposed relocation operations must comply with the Texas Parks and Wildlife Commission's Stocking Policy, which stipulates that prospective release sites shall have suitable natural habitat capable of sustaining the animals stocked.
 In addition, Chronic Wasting Disease (CWD) surveillance is required of all prospective trap sites.
 CWD test results must be received by TPWD prior to permit issuance.
 DO NOT FREEZE SPECIMENS.

 Permit Conditions: White-tailed deer may only be relocated between October 1 and March 31.
 All persons named on a permit are permittees, and are therefore responsible for all activities conducted under the authority of the permit.
 At least one permittee must be present during each phase of a relocation operation.
 The Supervisory Permittee (permit applicant) or a sub-permittee must contact the Texas Parks and Wildlife Department Law Enforcement Communications Center at (512) 389-4848 between 12 and 48 hours prior to each attempt to trap, transport, and release deer.
 Antlers must be removed from all antlered deer relocated.
 Each trailer or other vehicle used to transport deer must be marked on the rear surface with the inscription "TTT."
 The inscription must be at least 6 inches tall and 3 inches wide.
 Permittees must make reasonable efforts to ensure safe and humane handling of trapped animals and to reduce human health and safety hazards in every stage of a relocation operation.
 Trap sites within incorporated areas and those which may pose a human health and safety hazard must be marked as such.
 Relocated white-tailed deer may be marked for later field recognition with appropriate ear tags.
 Relocated deer must be tattooed in one ear with an identification number supplied by TPWD.
 White-tailed deer may not be sold, bartered, or otherwise exchanged for anything of value.
 White-tailed deer may not be relocated into breeding facilities or any other release site not specifically identified on the permit.
 Additional conditions may be specified on the permit.
 Relocation operations should only be attempted by those with the expertise to safely and efficiently conduct the operation.